Cleft lip and cleft palate scheme

 Under the Cleft Lip and Cleft Palate Scheme dental practitioners performing oral and maxillofacial surgery previously needed approval to enable prescribed dental patients to receive Medicare benefits.

-However, from 1 November 2004 a practitioner must have medical qualifications and be recognised as a specialist by Medicare Australia before being able to access Medicare benefits for cleft lip and cleft palate services.
+However, from 1 November 2004 a practitioner must have medical qualifications and be recognised as a specialist by Medicare before being able to access Medicare benefits for cleft lip and cleft palate services.

 The practitioner is now required to apply for specialist recognition via the Specialist Recognition Advisory Committee in the State/Territory in which he/she will be practicing.